maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 For the documentation check the [Wiki](https://github.com/MaikvanderGaag/msft-extensions/wiki).

-When you like the extension please leave a review.
-File a issues when you have suggestions or problems with the extension.
+If you like the extension please leave a review.
+File an issue when you have suggestions or if you experience problems with the extension.

 [Issues](https://github.com/MaikvanderGaag/msft-extensions/issues)